Language

 Capitalize the following titles only when immediately preceding personal names: governor, president, provost, vice chancellor, dean, chair, director, coordinator, professor.

-• The governor agrees with President X, but Professor Y claims that most professors do not.
+- The governor agrees with President X, but Professor Y claims that most professors do not.

-• The Chancellor awarded $1 million in discretionary funds to student services.
+- The chancellor awarded $1 million in discretionary funds to student services.

 Capitalize full titles before names.
 Place long titles after names as lowercased appositives.

-• Vice Chancellor John Doe; Jane Doe, professor of chemistry; John Doe, vice chancellor for university development and alumni relations
+- Vice Chancellor John Doe; Jane Doe, professor of chemistry; John Doe, vice chancellor for university development and alumni relations

-• We honored Chancellor Emeritus Smith.
+- We honored Chancellor Emeritus Jane Smith.

-• Several people contributed to the report, including attorney James Smith.
+- Several people contributed to the report, including attorney James Smith.

 Titles following a personal name may be capitalized in event collateral such as invitations, lists, and programs.